kertal/git-vegas/PWA_FEATURES.md

 ---

-This PWA implementation makes Git Vegas a true **local-first application** that works reliably offline while providing an app-like experience across all devices! 🎉
+This PWA implementation makes GitVegas a true **local-first application** that works reliably offline while providing an app-like experience across all devices! 🎉